 Governor's Faith-Based & Community Service Partnership for Disaster Recovery

-Vision Statement of the Governor's Faith-Based and Community Service Partnership for Disaster Recovery: The Disaster Recovery Partnership acts to enhance Missouri's ability to plan and prepare for, mitigate against, respond to and recover from any disaster so that all Missourians, directly or indirectly affected, may be associated and empowered in their recovery
+- The Partnership acts to enhance Missouri's ability to plan and prepare for, mitigate against, respond to and recover from any disaster so that all Missourians, directly or indirectly affected, may be associated and empowered in their recovery.

-- Reviewing the human services disaster response and recovery delivery methods with a goal of improving service to the citizens of Missouri while maximizing the use of public and private sector resources;
+- Improve the human services disaster response and recovery delivery methods with a goal of increasing service to the citizens of Missouri while maximizing the use of public and private sector resources;

-- Functioning as a Statewide Citizen Council for the state of Missouri, with support to the Homeland Security Council on post-disaster human service issues.
+- Function as a State Citizen Council for the State of Missouri, with support to the Homeland Security Advisory Council, on post-disaster human service issues; and

 Current Partnership Documents